This country is covered by UNISDR's Europe office.

 Natural hazards are a part of Swiss habitat.
 In 1997, the Swiss Federal Council founded the national platform PLANAT, with the aim to improve prevention.

 The national platform for natural hazards PLANAT is a governmental structure.
-It consists of twenty specialists coming from all regions of Switzerland.
+It consists of eighteen specialists coming from all regions of Switzerland.
+Representatives of

-The president is nominated by the members and elected by the Swiss Federal Council.
+The president is nominated by the plenary and elected by the Swiss Federal Council.
 The members elect a committee constituted by 6 persons, which prepares the plenary sessions of the commission.
-It is supported and backed by a secretariat with 2 half time employees, based in Bern.
+The platform is supported and backed by a secretariat with 2 employees, based in Bern.

 Temporary working groups are established on project basis.
-The size of the groups varies between 2 and 5 members.
-As per today two working groups are active on the topics “Information and Communication” and “International”.
+The size of the groups varies between two and five members.
+As per today two working groups are active on:

 Motivated by a motion, which was filed in the federal parliament by the former Councilor of States Hans Danioth in 1999, the Swiss Federal Council (Swiss government) commissioned PLANAT to develop a comprehensive and interlinked strategy to improve the protection against natural hazards.
 It also intends to ensure comparable security standards throughout Switzerland based on extensive risk management.
 The aim is to protect people and their livelihood as well as important material assets.

-Up to now, PLANAT has completed the first step of developing a comprehensive and interlinked strategy for improved protection against natural hazards, and the second step of analysing the current situation and proposing an action plan with measures.
-The third step (action plan 2005-2008) as well as the fourth step (action plan 2009-2011) will include implementing these measures.
+The first step consisted of developing a comprehensive and interlinked strategy for improved protection against natural hazards, followed and the second step of analysing the current situation and proposing an action plan with measures (second step).
+The third step (action plan 2005-2008) as well as the fourth step (action plan 2009-2011) include implementing these measures.

 Third step: Implementation of the action plan 2005-2008